saltyorg/docs/docs/reference/local-storage.md

 If you give it a name other than `google`, change the rclone remote entry in the settings to match:

-Then leave the rclone remote entry in the settings blank:

 ```ini
 rclone:
   version: latest